MatthewDailey/hackathon-322-agent/RUNBOOK.md

 - If you ever notice anything is wrong, don't hesitate to notify the rest of the team by saying something outloud before continuing your investigation.

 - Save a log of what you checked, what results you found and what you determined from that.
 This log will be helpful for the retrospective and improving in the future.
+Ideally, this is a markdown file that includes all the relevant links and embeds important images (eg graphs).

 ## Render API